Charlton Society Golden Jubilee

 Good news!
 Charlton House is getting ready to welcome volunteers back into the Old Pond Garden.
 The House itself is still closed and the gardens are not yet open to the public but volunteers now have the opportunity to get the garden back into good order for later in the summer when things do re-open.

-Initially sessions will be every Tuesday (2pm – 4pm) and Thursday (11am – 1pm) and the first session starts on Tuesday 30th June.
+Initially sessions will be every Tuesday (2pm – 4pm) and Thursday (11am – 1pm) and the first session started on Tuesday 30th June but is ongoing.

 All volunteers will be asked to sign an H&S form on arrival, please click here